adorsys/XS2A-Sandbox/README.md

 In general XS2ASandbox Team follows [SemVer](https://semver.org/) for versioning.
 This means our versions follow the model A.B.C, where:

 -   A - is the major version, pointing out mainline.

 -   B - is the minor version, pointing out the next release in the mainline.

 -   C - is the hotfix version, used to deliver patches between releases when needed.
 If omitted, version 4.5 will be considered equal to 4.5.0.

-We support one release version at the moment.

-Normally new version is released every two weeks, however this is not a strict rule, rather our willingness.

 ## Development and contributing